 Traditionally, different departments within an organization are structured around their own unique functions, objectives and operations.
 This is often the case for the procurement and finance departments, despite the fact that the relationship between the two is so heavily intertwined.

-While at their core, the functions of the procurement and finance departments differ, their processes intersect at many different points.
-To achieve the best performance and business outcomes, it’s imperative that procurement and finance teams work together in alignment.
+Is procurement a part of finance?
+While at their core, procurement and finance functions differ, their processes intersect at many different points.
+In most organizations, the two are separate departments.
+But to achieve the best performance and business outcomes, it’s imperative that procurement and finance teams work together in alignment.

 The differences between finance and procurement